robintrayler/collagen_demineralization/reviewer_comments.md

 * The main concerns regarding the manuscript is that there are only three samples used and they are all different taxa.
 A larger sample size would provide more robust results and confidence in the conclusions.
 However, I understand that the authors were more interesting in showing these data as proof of concept.

-> The reviewer is correct that our sample sample size is small.
-We also agree that this study serves as a proof of concept for method testing and development and not as a comprehensive review of collagen isolation across taxonomic groups.
+> The reviewer is correct that our study serves as a proof-of-concept, and that taxonomically our sample size is small.
+However we note that our overall sample size is 189 stable isotope analyses and 189 FTIR analyses for a total of 378 analyses which we feel is a quite detailed investigation.
+We carefully selected materials of interest to archaeologists and paleontologists including mammalian dentine, bone, and shark fluorapatite enameloid.

 * A more extensive literature review should be included that minimally covers how FTIR has been used to examine collagen and mineral properties.
 I realize most of the literature is about diagenesis (not sample treatment times and efficacy) but some discussion is warranted.

-> We have expanded section 2.3 "Fast Fourier Infrared Spectroscopy" to include more discussion of the past used of FTIR on bone and collagen in archaeological and paleontological contexts including investigating changes to bioapatite carbonate, crystallinity, organic content, as well as as a screening tool for radiocarbon and ancient DNA analysis.
+> We have expanded section 2.3 "Fast Fourier Infrared Spectroscopy" to include more discussion of the past used of FTIR on bone and collagen in archaeological and paleontological contexts including investigations to changes in bioapatite carbonate, crystallinity, organic content, as well as as a screening tool for radiocarbon and ancient DNA analysis.

 * There are also other methods that have been used to determine whether samples are still reacting with HCl as an indication of demineralization.
 This should be discussed as well.